 This was actually the first of the "Musou" strategy-action games, as the first Dynasty Warriors was a one-on-one fighter on the PS1 in the style of Soul Edge.
 This game sets the familiar pattern that the series is still following -- put down the Yellow Turban Rebellion, the beast Lu Bu must die today, pick one of the Three Kingdoms to fight as, all to the tune of butt rock -- but naturally with less features than later entries, and unfortunately also with many more missteps that wouldn't be ironed out until later.

-Less playable characters here than anywhere else in the series, with the leaders of each force held out of Musou mode (though they appear on the battlefield under computer control and can be played in "Free Mode").
-Less maps too, with only eight in total.
+Fewer playable characters here than anywhere else in the series, with the leaders of each force held out of Musou mode (though they appear on the battlefield under computer control and can be played in "Free Mode").
+Fewer maps too, with only eight in total.
 There are cutscenes in this one, but no voice acting on the battlefield.

 The game is still solid on the whole, and you can't really fault it just for not being as good as its sequels.
 You can fault it for the wicked slowdown when too many guys are on the screen, however (and particularly when two or more horses are around).
 You can also fault it for having a particularly obnoxious camera, even by series standards.